In Old Kentucky (1927 film)

 In Old Kentucky is a 1927 American silent drama film produced and distributed by Metro-Goldwyn-Mayer and directed by John M. Stahl.
-The film was based on the popular 1893 play of the same name by Charles T. Dazey and stars Helene Costello and James Murray.
+The film was based on the popular 1893 play of the same name by Charles T. Dazey, and stars Helene Costello and James Murray.
 In Old Kentucky also features an early performance by Lincoln Perry, who later became known as Stepin Fetchit.
 The performance proved to be a breakthrough for Perry who signed a five-year contract with Fox Film Corporation shortly after the film's release.

-The film is a remake of the 1919 film of the same name which was M-G-M studio head Louis B. Mayer's first production as an independent producer.
-The play was adapted for the screen a third time in 1935 starring Will Rogers in one of his final film appearances.
+The film is a remake of the 1919 film of the same name (which was M-G-M studio head Louis B. Mayer's first production as an independent producer).
+The play was later adapted for the screen a third time in 1935, starring Will Rogers in one of his final film appearances.